in leadership and character and to bring them into grace and truth

 Rock Climbing | Hiking Backpacking | Canoeing | Sea Kayaking | Whitewater Rafting | Ice Climbing | Mountaineering | Paintball | Mountain Biking | Sailing | Rappelling | Snowshoeing | Cross Country Skiing | Indoor Programming

-With more than 12 years of experience, Lifelines has a rapidly growing team of more than 25 full-time guides, a proven outdoor curriculum and locations in six different states.
+With more than 15 years of experience, Lifelines has a rapidly growing team of more than 25 full-time guides, a proven outdoor curriculum and locations in four different regions of the US.